Skip to main content

 3.4 RESEARCHER

-Gjoko Krstikj of Zero Science Lab reported these vulnerabilities to CISA.
+Gjoko Krstikj of Zero Science Lab reported these vulnerabilities through responsible disclosure.

 4. MITIGATIONS